Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/Lesson09.md

 | 0:50        | 0:70      | In Class Activity II      |
 | TOTAL       | 2:00      |                           |

-## Learning Objectives/Competencies (5 Minutes)
+## Learning Objectives (5 Minutes)

 1. Provide an introduction to unit testing with JavaScript.
-1. Experience Test Driven Development and Behavior Driven Development first-hand through the use of Mocha and Chai.
+2. Experience Test Driven Development and Behavior Driven Development first-hand through the use of Mocha and Chai.
-1. Practice TDD and BDD concepts via in-class pair challenges.
+3. Practice TDD and BDD concepts via in-class pair challenges.

 ## Overview / TT (35 Minutes)